-- From the Ford Menu, highlight Timing Check, then press the ENTER ⊕ button. - The Select Model Year screen displays. - - For 1993 and newer vehicles: The message "Follow instructions in vehicle service manual to perform timing check" displays.
+- From the Ford Menu, highlight Timing Check, then press the ENTER ←J button. - The Select Model Year screen displays. - From the Select Model Year screen, highlight the vehicle model year, then press the ENTER ← button. - For 1993 and newer vehicles: The message "Follow instructions in vehicle service manual to perform timing check" displays.
 Press the SYSTEM MENU (§) button to return to the Ford Menu.
-Refer to the vehicle's service manual for timing check procedures. - For 1992 and older vehicles: The message "Warm up engine to operating temperature" displays. - Start and warm-up engine to normal operating temperature.
-Press the ENTER ⊕ button to continue.
+Refer to the vehicle's service manual for timing check procedures. - For 1992 and older vehicles: The message "Warm up engine to operating temperature" displays.

 6. When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the Timing Check procedure at this time, press the SYSTEM MENU (§) button.
+If you wish to exit the Timing Check procedure at this time, press the SYSTEM MENU (3) button.

-CODE RETRIEVAL PROCEDURES - ENGINE TIMING CHECK
+CODE RETRIEVAL PROCEDURES - ENGINE TIMÍNG CHECK

-- When instructed by the message on the Diagnostic Tool's display, start the engine and press the ENTER button. - A "One moment please preparation for test is in progress" message shows temporarily on the Diagnostic Tool's LCD display, followed by the message "Perform Timing Check within two minutes." - 8.
-When "Perform Timing Check within 2 minutes" displays, perform the Timing Check as follows: - The vehicle's computer is programmed to advance ignition timing 20° (±3°) above the vehicle's "base timing" value, and to freeze this setting for two minutes from the time the "Perform Timing Check within 2 minutes" message displays.
+- When instructed by the message on the Diagnostic Tool's display, start the engine and press the ENTER button. - A "One moment please preparation for test is in progress" message shows temporarily on the Diagnostic Tool's LCD display, followed by the message "Perform Timing Check within two minutes." - When "Perform Timing Check within 2 minutes" displays, perform the Timing Check as follows: - The vehicle's computer is programmed to advance ignition timing 20° (±3°) above the vehicle's "base timing" value, and to freeze this setting for two minutes from the time the "Perform Timing Check within 2 minutes" message displays.
 This allows the user to check the computer's ability to advance ignition timing.